Will I have to pay capital gains if I sell my house and buy another In Texas

 Homeowners in Texas may get capital gains exemptions through the primary residence exclusion:

-- Primary Residence Exclusion Texas: If your home was your main residence for at least two of the last five years, you might exclude up to $250,000 of profit ($500,000 for married couples) from taxes.
+• Primary Residence Exclusion Texas: If your house was your primary residence for at least 2 of the last 5 years, you qualify for an exclusion of up to $250,000 ($500,000 for couples) in profits and gain taxes.

-- Capital Gains Exemption Qualification: Make sure your property meets the primary residence rules and keep track of purchase and sale dates.
+• Capital Gains Exemption Qualification: Always place your property under the primary residence rules, and the only documents you will need for verification are your purchase and sale dates.

 How Do Delays in Closing Impact Taxes?